nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 Providing systems **MUST** ensure this GUID is globally unique and a persistent identifier (i.e. doesn’t change between requests and therefore stored with the source data).

-Where consuming systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.
+Where consuming systems are integrating data from this profile to their local system, they **MUST** also persist this GUID at the same time.

 ### status ###